Nikolay Punin

-Nikolay Nikolayevich Punin (Никола́й Никола́евич Пу́нин; – August 21, 1953) was a Russian art scholar and writer.
+Nikolay Nikolayevich Punin (Николай Николаевич Пунин; – 21 August 1953) was a Russian art scholar and writer.
 He edited several magazines, such as Izobrazitelnoye Iskusstvo among others, and was also co-founder of the Department of Iconography in the State Russian Museum.
 Punin was a lifelong friend and common-law husband of poet Anna Akhmatova who is famous for writing the poem Requiem.

 Biography

 A key figure in the Russian art world

 Nikolay Punin was born in Helsingfors (Helsinki), Grand Duchy of Finland, into the family of Nikolay Mikhaylovich Punin, a Medical Doctor of the Imperial Russian Army stationed in Helsingfors.
-Nikolay’s younger brother Leonid Punin was later to become a commander in the White armies.
+Nikolay's younger brother Leonid Punin was later to become a commander in the White armies.
 Young Punin moved to St. Petersburg and attended the classical gymnasium where he first met young student Anna Akhmatova.
 From 1907 to 1914, Punin attended the St. Petersburg University, studied history of art under professor Dmitry Aynalov, graduating in 1914, as an art historian, and began a career as an art critic and editor.
 Punin's involvement in such schools as Acmeism, Constructivism, Formalism, and other developments in art and culture, eventually made him one of the key figures in the Russian art world.

 Punin was among the first art critics who focused on the emerging new trends and styles.
-Punin's own multi-cultural exposure, as well as his diverse education and broad vision, made him the leading ideologist of the "Left Art," embracing and representing many innovative and experimental movements.
+Punin's own multi-cultural exposure, as well as his diverse education and broad vision, made him the leading ideologist of the "Left Art", embracing and representing many innovative and experimental movements.
 Punin was nicknamed a "Futurist" and a "Leftist" by both artists and historians.
 His circle of friends included artists Kazimir Malevich, Vladimir Tatlin, Vladimir Lebedev, Lev Bruni, Nikolay Tyrsa, and others.
 He welcomed the October revolution as an opportunity to establish new art.

 In 1917, Punin married Anna Arens, a physician; they had one daughter, Irina.

 In 1918, Punin was appointed by Anatoli Lunacharsky to several important positions, such as the Head of the Petrograd Committee for Education (Narkompros), People's Commissar of the Russian Museum and the Hermitage Museum.
 For the next thirty years, Punin held several posts at the State Russian Museum.